-Sussex provides specialist support during your studies with the Summer School.
+We provide specialist support during your study abroad at Sussex.
 Whether it's academic concerns, homesickness or health issues, our support services are here to help.

 Our on-campus Student Life Centre can offer support on a range of issues related to your welfare.
 They can help with: